 SANITATION.
 The main key to iris borer prevention is the removal and destruction of the previous year’s dead foliage.
 In the Midwest, this should be done before April 1st.
 This sanitation practice will reduce the problem by destroying overwintering eggs in that leaf residue.
 Burn, bury, or throw all foliage removed into the trash.

 INSPECT BED.
 If signs of the borer are apparent, dig the rhizomes after blooming is completed.
-Inspect them carefully, cut out damaged ones, and replant.
+Inspect them carefully, cut out damaged ones, and replant them.
 During the spring, inspect the leaves for signs of borer grub chewing and pinch down the leaves to kill any grubs that may be inside.

 PRECAUTION.
-As mentioned, insecticides containing spinosad or permethrin sprayed on and around the base of plants in the spring may help in destroying the newly hatched larvae before they have a chance to enter into the leaves.
+As mentioned, insecticides containing spinosad or permethrin sprayed on and around the base of plants in the spring may help in destroying the newly hatched larvae before they have a chance to enter the leaves.

 INSECTICIDES.
 An effective pesticide application must be well-timed.
 A pesticide product with the active ingredient Spinosad, like Capt’n Jack’s Deadbug Brew® is best.